7 steps to optimize slow dashboards • Google Data Studio

 Contents

 Why more than 3 seconds?
 There are many studies regarding page speed and related to its user behaviors.
-And since Google Data Studio dashboards are also loading inside of the browser, this might be taken as expected behavior.
+And since Google Data Studio dashboards are also loading inside the browser, this might be taken as expected behavior.
 Impact of the page speed I’ve described in this article.

 Of course, the advanced and very complicated dashboard might take more time due to the complexity, but those are exceptional examples.